ebranger/galactica/instructions/users/README.md

 The first time you log in, run the command `passwordless`.
 After you have done this run the program `loadavg` to see which nodes that are currently available and their present workload.

 Use ssh to log in to one of the compute nodes, e.g. `ssh adama`to log in to the adama node.
 There is also a shortcut command named the same as the node, e.g. use `adama` to to log in to the adama node.

+Please log in at least once every 180 day in order to prevent your account from being locked.

 ## Usage